ianmacs/home/README.md

 as confidential.
 Do not manage it in a public github repository or similar.
 Do not upload it to any cloud or rented server.

+Most shell-based setup steps detailed here are also automated in the shell script `setup_my_project.sh`.
+Have a look at that script, change the values of the first two variables as described, execute and continue with the browser-based configuration below.

 ## Set up mqtt password

 By default, user `home` with password `password` is configured for